Tests for acute lymphoblastic leukaemia (ALL)

 Physical examination

 Your doctor usually asks you to lie or sit down.
-They look and feel your skin to check for any abnormalities or areas that are swollen.
-Things they look for include signs of bleeding, bruising and infection.
+They look at and feel your skin to check for any abnormalities such as signs of bleeding, bruising and infection.

 You can ask for someone else to be in the room with you if you want, to act as a chaperone.
 A chaperone is a trained healthcare professional such as a nurse.
 A friend or relative can also stay with you for support.
 They can be with you during the examination.